tshepang/blog-movies/content/movies/MirrorMask (2005).rst

 to watch the super-cute gal go about her dreamy adventures.
 Of the creatures, none was as annoying as the human-cat hybrids, none as scary as the bird-ape hybrids, and none as original as the floating giants.
-At the moment, I cannot remember creatures as saddening these giants.
+I cannot remember creatures as saddening as these giants.
 They alone make the entire movie worth watching.